Postcolonial international relations: Critiques of contribution

-Professor Ali Mazrui criticised the persona of Nkrumah in 'Nkrumah: The Leninist Czar', as he criticised Nkrumah's efforts to present himself as the 'African Lenin', seen with his belief in the organisation of the colonial masses.
+Professor Ali Mazrui criticized the persona of Nkrumah in 'Nkrumah: The Leninist Czar', as he criticized Nkrumah's efforts to present himself as the 'African Lenin', seen with his belief in the organization of the colonial masses.
 For Mazuri, the theory of neocolonialism proposed is nothing more than an attempt to resolve the difficulty surrounding his coup d'état by the National Liberation Council in 1966.
 This theory is seen as a recycling of the works of Lenin's attempts to carry Karl Marx's analysis of capitalism a stage further, as Nkrumah only contributes to this through attempting to carry Lenin's analysis of imperialism a level higher.
-From here, Mazuri proclaims that this new 'phenomenon' of neo-colonialism lacked the inner constraint accountability; it was the most irresponsible form of imperialism.
+From here, Mazuri proclaims that this new "phenomenon" of neocolonialism lacked the inner constraint accountability; it was the most irresponsible form of imperialism.

 Counter-critiques

-Omafume Onoge and Kinou.
-A. Gaching'a depicted Mazuri's critique as an 'excellent illustration' of the misdirected brilliance of African scholarship.
+Omafume Onoge and Kinou A. Gaching'a depicted Mazuri's critique as an "excellent illustration" of the misdirected brilliance of African scholarship.
 They discredit Mazuri's representation of Nkrumah as a puppet of Lenin, as he dismisses non-congruent facts in order to preserve his elegant model.
 More credit, they argue, needs to be given to the work that Nkrumah has done for the African continent, whilst concluding that Mazuri either did not understand the implications of the centrality of neo-colonialism for Nkrumah's political and action actions.